masi-sh/masi-sh.github.io/_pages/about.md

 I received my MSc and BSc degrees from Sharif University of Technology and Shahid Beheshti University respectively in Tehran, Iran.
 In my masters thesis, I proposed a combinatorial key predistribution scheme for rireless sensor networks with group deployment of nodes.
 In my undergraduate thesis, I evaluated the success of feature extraction by using princial compnent analysis in detecting the gender of face images.

-I am currently looking for internship positions to apply my knowledge and experties in security and privacy to solve the real world problems.
+I am currently looking for internship positions to apply my knowledge and expertise in security and privacy to solve real world problems.